Contributor: Sarah Arizaga

 Calle 13 on the corner of M, Vedado

 This Mexican restaurant is dear to my heart, not because of the amazing food, but because of the effort they put into making me a plate of vegan nachos (long story) which ended up being shredded vegetables over “tortilla” chips.
 To this day the memory of those sad-looking but thoughtfully-prepared nachos brings a smile to my face.
-El Burrito’s impressive menu spans the Latin American continent and is priced infor locals.
+El Burrito’s impressive menu spans the Latin American continent and is priced in Cuban Moneda Nacional for locals.
 It’s a great place to grab a cheap bite and may be the only place on the entire island where you can get chilaquiles.
 The food is actually good and satisfying, but not what you expect.
 For a more tourist-aimed Mexican food experience you can try Los Compadres, with locations in Vedado and Playa.
 Tacos are the new trend in Havana, so there are many hip new restaurants that proudly feature this much beloved contribution from our closest neighbor.
 The best tacos I’ve had (in or out of Cuba) were at El Dandy in Old Havana.

 What to Order: Sampler platter or their strange but good chilaquiles